Tornillo, Texas: Geography

 The city is located on State Highway 20 and the Southern Pacific Railroad.

 Climate

-According to the Köppen Climate Classification system, Tornillo has a semi-arid climate, abbreviated "BSk" on climate maps.
+According to the Köppen Climate Classification system, Tornillo has a desert climate, abbreviated "BWh" on climate maps.
 Temperatures reach an average high of 96 °F and average low of 62 °F in June, and an average high of 59 °F and average low of 28 °F in December.
 The annual average rainfall is 9.25 inches.

 Demographics

+Tornillo first appeared as a census designated place in the 2000 U.S. census.

 2020 census

 As of the 2020 United States census, there were 1,432 people, 337 households, and 281 families residing in the CDP.